Filippo Delli Carri: Juventus U23

 On 1 September 2019, Delli Carri played his first game for Serie C side Juventus U23, the reserve team of Juventus, in a 3–2 defeat against Siena.

 Loan to Salernitana

 On 31 August 2021, he joined Serie A side Salernitana on a season-long loan.
 On 11 December he made his Serie A debut for the club in a 4–0 defeat against Fiorentina.

 Como

 On 5 July 2022, Delli Carri signed a two-year contract with Como.

 Padova

 On 10 January 2023, Delli Carri was loaned to Padova for the rest of the season.
 On 28 June 2023, Delli Carri agreed on a three-year contract to return to Padova on a permanent basis.

 Monza

 On 11 August 2025, Delli Carri signed with Serie B club Monza for three seasons, with an automatic extension clause, conditional on performance.

+Sampdoria

+On 1 September 2026, Delli Carri was sent on a one-year loan to Sampdoria, with an option for purchase that becomes an obbligation under certain conditions.

 Personal life

 Delli Carri's father Daniele played in the Serie A for Fiorentina, Siena, Torino, Piacenza and Genoa in the 1990s and 2000s.